ernieWithOutBert/Rp2040-DebuggerSetup/README.md

 [<img src="img/PinoutRP2040.png">]()

-**_NOTE:_**  I had trouble getting a geeekPi to talk with the debugger, because the ground pin is not in the middle.
+**_NOTE:_**  I had trouble getting a GeeekPi to talk with the debugger, because the ground pin is not in the middle.

 Some clones have a Flash chip that is not supported by openOCD.
 The default firmware will be able to use the chip but openOCD will complain about a unsupported chip ID.
 Open "openocd/src/flash/nor/spi.c" in your openOCD repro and add the following line.
 Then recompile openOCD and install (### Compile and install Open OCD).

 **_NOTE:_**  0x001660ba is the chipID from the GeeekPi 4mb clone, on mine the manufacturer marking was removed with a grinder.
 I have not been able to figure out what SPI Flash chip is used... lesson learned -> don't by a cheep clone

 ```code